I’ve been a practicing magician for about twenty years.

 Divination is about three things — identifying possibilities and potentials beyond your own mindset or self-(s)inflicted stories; seeking out both the likely and less likely potential futures for yourself; and helping you change your mind from a state of anxiety about the future to a state of calm consideration.

 For at about a decade now, and daily now for five years, I’ve been a practitioner of the divination form called Geomancy.
 I’ve cast well over four thousand divination charts using this method of binary numbers, first with pointed sticks in sand and then with wands.
-For $50, I’ll cast a chart on any question or point of concern you wish — first helping you to define a question and then casting a chart and developing an answer for you along with time and space for follow-up questions.
+For $80, I’ll cast a chart on any question or point of concern you wish — first helping you to define a question and then casting a chart and developing an answer for you along with time and space for follow-up questions for an hour (additional time charged at $1 a minute).

 I can do the same for you in Tarot — or with Coelbren, the runes-like divination system of the Druidic Revival either developed or discovered by Iolo Morgannwg in the late 1700s.
-I charge $50 for Tarot readings as well; Coelbren readings are slightly less complex, and so I charge $25 for these.
+I charge only $50 for Tarot readings; Coelbren readings are less complex, and provide less feedback — and so I charge $25 for these.

 I am also learning astrology — I’m about two years (of three) into the apprenticeship process of learning astrology as an effective form of communication.
-Depending on what you want to know, my rates are negotiable.
+Depending on what you want to know, my rates are negotiable; in general I start at $40 for an hour of reading a chart ‘cold’, or $80 for an hour of prep before our consultation; if you want me to do an analysis of timing of future events, I charge $100 (for the 90 minutes of prep work plus the hour consultation).

 Not many people practice Image Magic.
 They go for sigils or talismans, most often.
 I tend to prefer making pen and ink drawings at astrologically or geomantically charged moments.
 They’re often small, comparable to miniatures in medieval manuscripts in both style and function.